AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/troubleshooting-video-recording.md

         "filePath": "C:\\Troubleshooting\\Videos"
 }
 ```
-You can turn off the making of videos for all tests and specify where the videos to be saved. **waitAfterFinishRecordingMilliseconds** adds some time to the end of the test, making the video not going black immediately.
-In the extensibility chapters read more about how you can create custom video recorder or change the saving strategy.
+You can turn off the making of videos for all tests and specify where the videos are to be saved. **waitAfterFinishRecordingMilliseconds** adds some time to the end of the test, making the video not going black immediately.
+In the extensibility chapters read more about how you can create custom video recorders or change the saving strategy.